parveezsyed28/parveezsyed28.github.io/index.md

 ### Robot Description and Simulation (Fusion 360 + ROS 2 + Gazebo)

-This project features a custom-designed two-wheeled robot created using Fusion 360 and described with URDF/Xacro files.
-The model includes detailed STL meshes and integrates Gazebo plugins such as the differential drive controller for realistic motion simulation.
-The robot is simulated within Gazebo to test movement and sensor plugins, providing a solid foundation for further ROS 2 robotic development.
+A custom-designed two-wheeled robot modeled in Fusion 360 and described with URDF/Xacro, simulated in Gazebo.

 - Designed mechanical components in Fusion 360 and exported STL meshes.
-- Created accurate URDF and Xacro descriptions with sensors and plugins.
+- Created accurate URDF and Xacro files.
-- Simulated robot kinematics and sensor data in Gazebo.
+- Simulated movement and sensors using Gazebo plugins.

 **Challenges faced:**
-- Managing mesh file references and ensuring proper visualization in Gazebo.
+- Ensuring correct mesh rendering in Gazebo.
-- Configuring differential drive plugin parameters for smooth robot control.
+- Tuning differential drive plugin.
-- Synchronizing URDF with Gazebo-specific XML extensions.
+- Integrating sensor and motion plugins with URDF.

 **Learning outcomes:**
-- Gained experience in robot modeling and simulation workflows.
-- Understood integration of hardware CAD designs with ROS 2 simulation environments.
+- Integration of CAD models with ROS 2 simulation.
-- Developed skills in robot plugin configuration for Gazebo.

-**Skills & tools used:**
-- Fusion 360 CAD
-- ROS 2 Humble, Gazebo Classic
-- URDF / Xacro Robot Modeling
-- STL Meshes and Gazebo Plugins
+- Practice with URDF/Xacro and Gazebo configuration.
-- Python, Linux
+- Improved understanding of simulation workflows.

 [GitHub Repository](https://github.com/parveezsyed28/ros2_bot_description)